percona/percona-server-mongodb-operator/source/architecture.rst

 The Operator functionality extends the Kubernetes API with *PerconaServerMongoDB* object, and it is implemented as a golang application.
-Each *PerconaServerMongoDB* object maps to one separate Percona Distribution for MongoDB setup.
+Each *PerconaServerMongoDB* object maps to one separate Percona Server for MongoDB setup.
 The Operator listens to all events on the created objects.
 When a new PerconaServerMongoDB object is created, or an existing one undergoes some changes or deletion, the operator automatically creates/changes/deletes all needed Kubernetes objects with the